httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 | ----- | ----------- | --------- |
 | "connect-tcp" | Proxying of TCP payloads | (This document) |

+### Interop testing
+{:removeInRFC="true"}

-For interoperability testing of this draft version, implementations SHALL use the value "connect-tcp-07".
+For interoperability testing of this draft version, implementations SHALL use the value "connect-tcp-12".

 ## New MASQUE Default Template {#iana-template}